 When our body detects foreign substances, our immune system immediately reacts.
 For example, when immune cells encounter harmful bacteria, these bacteria are engulfed and subsequently, destroyed.
 The question is whether our immune system is equipped to tackle plastic intruders, since plastics, unlike bacteria, are not biodegradable.
 Do these plastics weaken the immune system, making it more difficult for our bodies to fight off other unwanted intruders?
 If bacteria and fungi, including human pathogens, tend to grow on plastic waste, does this mean that plastic litter can contribute to the spread of diseases?
 In short, how does the immune system respond to trespassers such as microplastics?Read more

-How our exposure to plastic particles and pathogens affects our immune systems will be discussed in five studies, each with its own unique research question.
+How exposure to plastic particles and pathogens affects our immune system will be discussed in five studies, each with its own unique research question:

-- Has human blood been contaminated with PET and Teflon plastics, and if so, what repercussions does this have for the immune system?
+- Has human blood been contaminated with PET and Teflon plastics?
+If so, what repercussions does this have for the immune system?
 (Dr. Heather Leslie – VU)

-- Does the immune system become so weakened by microplastics that it is less able to get rid of other intruders?
-(Prof. dr. Nienke Vrisekoop – UU)
+- Does the immune system become weakened by microplastics so that it is less able to get rid of other intruders?
+(Prof. dr. Nienke Vrisekoop – UMC Utrecht)

 - Does plastic litter in the Rhine contribute to the spread of pathogens?
 (Prof. dr. Ana Maria de Roda Husman – RIVM)

-- Can pathogens present on microplastics make us sick?
-(Dr. Bas van de Zaan – Deltares)
+- Can pathogens that are present on microplastics make us sick?
+(Dr. Bas van der Zaan – Deltares)